 The Big Spring Police Department reported the following activity between 7 a.m.
 Tuesday and 7 a.m. today:

-â€˘ JAMES DAVID KRAMER, 25, of 3911 Rice Rd., was arrested Tuesday on warrants for failure to maintain financial responsibility and failure to appear (two counts).
+â€˘ JESSICA FAYE BROOKS, 24, of Lubbock, was arrested Tuesday on warrants for failure to maintain financial responsibility, driving while license invalid and a warrant from another agency.

 The Big Spring Police Department reported the following activity between 7 a.m.
 Monday and 7 a.m. today: